Pick the one closest to your situation. The guide is organized so you can jump straight to what you need.

 Private party sales in Oregon involve significantly less legal protection than dealer sales.
 The UTPA does not apply to one-time private sellers.
 Your primary protections are the federal and state odometer laws, common law fraud, and a thorough pre-purchase process.
 The no-sales-tax advantage for Oregon residents is real.

-Oregon residents purchasing from Oregon private sellers pay zero sales tax at registration.
-No trade-in credit calculation is needed because there is no tax to reduce.
-Registration fees (title fee plus weight/MPG-based registration) are the only government charges.
-Washington residents buying from Oregon private sellers still owe Washington use tax at DOL registration.
-Idaho charges 6% on private party sales.
-Non-Oregon residents purchasing in Oregon owe whatever their home state charges at registration.
+Oregon residents buying from Oregon private sellers pay zero sales tax at registration, and no trade-in credit calculation is needed because there is no tax to reduce.
+Title and weight/MPG-based registration fees are the only government charges.
+Note the cross-border catch: Washington residents buying from an Oregon private seller still owe Washington use tax at DOL registration, Idaho charges 6% on private-party sales, and any non-Oregon resident owes whatever their home state charges at registration.

 Each card covers what an Oregon buyer needs to know when purchasing a vehicle in a neighboring state: which consumer protection law governs, how to get the car home legally, what you owe in tax at Oregon registration, and what title brands follow the vehicle back to Oregon.
 Oregon has no vehicle sales tax and no use tax on vehicles registered here -- but you may owe tax to the selling state.